Legal

 How the data is used

-Your enquiry details are used to reply to you, understand the workflow problem you describe, assess whether Quickler is a good fit, and if appropriate prepare next steps for a potential project or pilot.
+Your enquiry details are used to reply to you, understand the workflow problem you describe, assess whether quickler is a good fit, and if appropriate prepare next steps for a potential project.

 Website analytics are used to understand which pages are useful, where visitors are coming from, and how the site can be improved.

-If Quickler Reports features are used, the relevant data may also be used to generate report drafts, ask follow-up questions, route finished outputs, maintain auditability, and improve the reliability of the reporting workflow.
+For workflow product customers, the data is used to generate report drafts, ask follow-up questions, route finished outputs, maintain auditability, support the customer, and improve the reliability of the product.
+Aggregated and de-identified usage data may be used to improve the platform.

 Legal basis